Mont Ventoux and the Lure mountains

 Full Day

-Season calendar : year-round (on snow-covered land, choice of a shortened route and use of snowshoes)
+Season calendar : year-round (on snow-covered ground, choice of a shortened route and use of snowshoes)